ss00831/milestone3/README.md

 5. Bugs
-- index.html (/get_index) : If a recipe has a long recipe title, the nationality is not visible.
+- index.html (/get_index): If a recipe has a long recipe title, the nationality is not visible.

 ![bugid2](https://user-images.githubusercontent.com/53374745/89405003-27cc2300-d71b-11ea-86a8-95a4b00d5575.png)

-+) 08/09/2020 : Recipe name field - Fixed to maximum 60 characters, added auto break line on indexh3 class and card-title class
++) 08/09/2020: Recipe name field - Fixed to maximum 60 characters, added auto break line on indexh3 class and card-title class

 - addrecipe.html (/add_recipe) and editrecipe (/edit_recipe) : (Only for Apple products) Only the Safari built-in button works correctly.
-Please refer the pictures as below.
+Please refer to the pictures below.

 Custom HTML select tag :